DevOps-MBSE/AaC/README.md

 discover new ways to define, deliver, and evolve complex systems using Architecture-as-Code.

 AaC is a self-defining solution.
 At the heart of the AaC application is a definition of AaC itself.
-This model is used in validation of itself.
+This model self-checks itself.
 Core data types are purposefully simple and can be extended by a user.

 AaC is designed with extensibility in mind.
 The built-in functionality is intentionally minimized.